 Why are Remote Teams Popular?
 Stats, Charts, Geo

 Let’s be honest.
 All of us dream big, still, not all of us have endless capital to support our dreams.
 Thus, we need to be creative.
 Companies divide into two types: with in-house developers, that can build and support tech-related projects; and those that work with the remote developers/teams.
+We have written the article “In-house Development vs. Outsourcing” and recommend reading it to learn more about the difference.

 The global outsourcing trend started in 1989 when companies understood that supporting an in-house extended software development team doesn’t pay off, especially in the case when your company’s main activity isn’t software development.
 Several decades later, the demand for outsourcing developers and teams became global.